Menu

 OVERHEAD OLYMPICS – YOU PACK IT, YOU STACK IT

-Hands up if you’ve ever treated the overhead luggage compartment like you’re own personal Tetris challenge.
+Hands up if you’ve ever treated the overhead luggage compartment like your own personal Tetris challenge.
 Well, the overhead bin ballet has been a bit refined.
-Passengers are now encouraged to place their larger items wheels first to maximize space and efficiency.
+Passengers are now encouraged to place their larger items on wheels first to maximize space and efficiency.
 It’s also not the flight attendant’s job to be your personal valet and put your heavy bags up for you.
 So don’t act hard done by if they don’t pander to your needs.
 Often, they do such things anyway AND with a smile because they are real-life angels in the sky.
-Remember, a harmonious boarding experience begins with a well-packed bag, so don’t be that person that holds everyone up and acts baffled because their luggage suddenly weighs more than the allocated carry-on limit.
+Remember, a harmonious boarding experience begins with a well-packed bag, so don’t be that person who holds everyone up and acts baffled because their luggage suddenly weighs more than the allocated carry-on limit.

 WOULD THE REAL SLIM SHADY PLEASE SIT DOWN

 Believe it or not, you can’t just hop off a plane like a bus (I know, shocker).
 You have to wait until the cabin crew have done their thing and, you know, the massive stairs have actually been wheeled over to the plane so you can actually get off the thing.
 So just calm your farm and chill in your seat until it even looks like you can get off the plane.
-The last thing anyone wants is Barry’s crouch pointing directly in their face while he stands in the aisle for no reason, while everyone else remains seated until they are told otherwise.
+The last thing anyone wants is Barry’s crouch, pointing directly in their face while he stands in the aisle for no reason, while everyone else remains seated until they are told otherwise.

 MIDDLE ISLE MELANCHOLY